Kaupang

-At Kaupang lie remains of one of Scandinavia’s earliest urban sites, established in year 800 A.D.
+Kaupang is the site of the remains of one of Scandinavia's earliest urban sites, established in year 800.
 Kaupang was abandoned in the mid-10th century.

-It has been described as Norway’s most important monument from the Viking Age.
+Kaupang has been described as Norway's most important monument from the Viking Age.

+Name

+The name Kaupang was the Old Norse term for market-place composed of kaup- (which means "buy") and angr (which means "fjord harbor"), hence the name means something like "buy fjord" or "buy harbor" (similar to the literal translation of Copenhagen).

 History

 Kaupang was founded in the 780s and abandoned for unknown reasons in the early 10th century.
 It was situated on a beach by Viksfjord in Larvik municipality.
 Documentary sources indicate that the area was an important royal seat in the 8th and 9th centuries.

 There is a general perception that Kaupang is mentioned under the name of Skiringssal (Old Norse: Skíringssalr) in Ohthere of Hålogaland's account of his travels.
 But the name of the port Ohthere visited at the end of the 9th century is only recorded as "Sciringes heal" in Old English, and there is no scientific evidence that "Sciringes heal" corresponded to Kaupang in Skiringssal.

 Excavation

 Archaeological evidence indicates that the site might have been the first proto-urban settlement of some significance in Norway.
 The excavations which have been conducted at Kaupang have found evidence for a handicraft and commercial center, with around 1,000 inhabitants.
 The settlement had diverse craft production and extensive trade with foreign countries.
 Commodities traded included iron, soapstone and perhaps fish.

 In 1867 Nicolay Nicolaysen conducted the first excavations of the area, mapping one of the grave-fields around the settlement and excavating 79 grave mounds.
 He also uncovered a cremation cemetery, largely dated to the 10th century.
 Charlotte Blindheim started excavating in 1947 and completed her last publication in 1999, and Dagfinn Skre and his associates undertook a new program of work at Kaupang in 1997.

-In the summer of 2000 the Institute for Archaeology, Conservation and Historical Studies at the University of Oslo began a new excavation program at Kaupang, under the direction of Dagfinn Skre, which ran until 2002, and a smaller excavation was conducted in Kaupang's harbour area in 2003.
+In the summer of 2000, the Institute for Archaeology, Conservation and Historical Studies at the University of Oslo began a new excavation program at Kaupang, under the direction of Dagfinn Skre, which ran until 2002, and a smaller excavation was conducted in Kaupang's harbour area in 2003.
 In total, four possible houses were uncovered, as were a number of hearths, pits and postholes.
-Following the excavations, scholars worked on analysing both artefacts and environmental samples from the excavations.
+Following the excavations, scholars worked on analysing both artifacts and environmental samples from the excavations.